 Rishi Kapoor passes away at 67: Here's how Bollywood reacted on Twitter

 Mumbai, Apr 30: Veteran Bollywood actor Rishi Kapoor passed away after a two-year-long battle with cancer.
 He was 67.
-Rishi breathed his last at the Sir HN Reliance Foundation Hospital in Mumbai.
+Rishi breathed his last at the Sir H N Reliance Foundation Hospital in Mumbai.

 The death of one of India's most celebrated actors has left the world shocked.